infinum/android-handbook/Useful tools & utilities/Figma.md

 - **Platform flexibility**

 If you have any operating system and you run any web browser, you are ready to use Figma.
 You can share, open, edit Figma files through your web browser without any additional setup.
-The universality of Figma means that the design work will be available to everyone despite the platform they are using.
+The universality of Figma means that the design work will be available to everyone, despite the platform they are using.

 - **Flexible user permissions management**